William A. Haseltine: Human Genome Sciences

 In early 1992, Haseltine co-founded Human Genome Sciences.
 He served as the founding chairman and chief executive officer for the first twelve years of the company.

-Haseltine knew from systematic application of knowledge of the HIV genome to drug discovery how powerful the new techniques could be both for fundamental biological discovery and drug development.
-In fact work with the HIV genome was perhaps the first time primary knowledge of a new organism originated from studies of the genome.
-The history of HIV/AIDS drug development proved just how useful such information could be.
-It was in fact the basis for the rapid and successful development of effective anti-HIV drugs.
+He used systematic knowledge of the HIV genomics to fundamental biological discoveries and drug development.

 Haseltine proposed to create a new, large pharmaceutical company that not only would pioneer the development of a powerful new set of tools for drug discovery but also apply these tools to the discovery, development manufacture and sale of its own drugs.
 To support this vision, which he estimated would take twenty years to effect, he suggested that the company raise money by sharing the rights to the gene discovery tools with other pharmaceutical companies.
 This idea became the founding vision of the company.

 In April 1993, SmithKline Beecham invested in Human Genome Sciences to acquire access to the new tools of genomic discovery.
 The initial $125 million transaction was at the time the largest funding received by a fledgling biotechnology company.
 A year later Human Genome Sciences and SmithKline Beecham split another $320 million raised by selling access to the Human Genome Sciences discovery tools to several other pharmaceutical companies, including the Japanese company Takeda, the German company Merck, the US company Schering Plough and the French Company Sanofi.